 Immune disorders cause hemolysis when there is an antibody in the infant's blood that attacks and destroys the infant's red blood cells.
 This destruction can occur when the fetus's blood type is not a match (incompatible) with the mother's.
 Incompatibilities are called Rh incompatibility Rh incompatibility Hemolytic disease of the newborn is a condition in which red blood cells are broken down or destroyed by the mother's antibodies.
 Hemolysis is the breakdown of red blood cells.
 This disorder... read more and ABO incompatibility ABO incompatibility Hemolytic disease of the newborn is a condition in which red blood cells are broken down or destroyed by the mother's antibodies.
 Hemolysis is the breakdown of red blood cells.
 This disorder... read more (see also Hemolytic Disease of the Newborn Hemolytic Disease of the Newborn Hemolytic disease of the newborn is a condition in which red blood cells are broken down or destroyed by the mother's antibodies.
 Hemolysis is the breakdown of red blood cells.
 This disorder... read more ).

-Nonimmune causes of excessive red blood cell breakdown include hereditary deficiency of the red blood cell enzyme glucose-6-phosphate dehydrogenase (G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an inherited genetic disorder that can result in destruction of red blood cells (hemolysis) after an acute illness or use of certain drugs... read more ) and hereditary red blood cell disorders such as alpha-thalassemia Thalassemias Thalassemias are a group of inherited disorders resulting from an imbalance in the production of one of the four chains of amino acids that make up hemoglobin (the oxygen-carrying protein found... read more .
+Nonimmune causes of excessive red blood cell breakdown include hereditary deficiency of the red blood cell enzyme glucose-6-phosphate dehydrogenase (G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an inherited genetic disorder that can result in destruction of red blood cells (hemolysis) after an acute illness or use of certain drugs... read more ) and hereditary red blood cell disorders such as alpha-thalassemia Thalassemias Thalassemias are a group of inherited disorders resulting from an imbalance in the production of one of the four chains of amino acids that make up hemoglobin (the oxygen-carrying protein found... read more or sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more .
 Newborns who were injured during birth sometimes have a collection of blood (hematoma) under their skin.
 The breakdown of blood in a large hematoma may cause jaundice.
-Infants born to diabetic mothers may get excess blood from the placenta.
+Infants born to mothers with diabetes may get excess blood from the placenta.
 The breakdown of this blood can also cause jaundice.
 Breakdown of transfused blood cells can cause increased bilirubin.

 Less common causes of jaundice in newborns